a1v1n1/COSC310_Project/README.txt

 Addition of the GuiBot class forms the GUI for the chat window, which allows user to chat with an agent within a GUI instead of a console.

 Addition of the ChatbotSocket class enables the communication of the chatbot with other chatbots, where it is able to communicate through the use of sockets.

+Features:
+In the Documentation pdf to include images.